Faces (2 Unlimited song)

 "Faces" is a song by Belgian/Dutch Eurodance band 2 Unlimited, released on 23 August 1993 as the third single from their second album, No Limits!
 (1993).
-Co-written by band members Ray Slijngaard and Anita Dels, it peaked at number eight in the United Kingdom and at number six on the Eurochart Hot 100.
-The accompanying music video was directed by Nick Burgess-Jones.
+The song was co-written by band members Ray Slijngaard and Anita Dels, with Phil Wilde and Jean-Paul De Coster who produced it.
+"Faces" peaked at number two in the Netherlands, number eight in the United Kingdom and at number six on the Eurochart Hot 100.
+The accompanying music video was directed by Nick Burgess-Jones and filmed in London, depicting Ray and Anita in a futuristic desert landscape.

 Release

 The single version of "Faces" is a radio edit of the album version included on the No Limits! album internationally.
 "Faces (Radio Edit)" substitutes the less-palatable, harsh synth lead with a milder rendition of the same riff.
 In the United States, this radio edit of "Faces" was included on the No Limits! album instead of the album version found on all international pressings.
-In the UK, the radio edit of "Faces" omitted the main rap, but like "Tribal Dance", the song left in more vocals from Ray Slijngaard.
-The UK album version instead deletes Ray’s vocals during the main raps, but kept Ray’s spoken vocals during the break.
+In the UK, the radio edit of "Faces" omitted the main rap, but like their previous single "Tribal Dance", the song left in more vocals from band member Ray Slijngaard.
+The UK album version instead deletes Slijngaard's vocals during the main raps, but kept his spoken vocals during the break.